-In this post, I covered basic Firebase Cloud Messaging integration with Spring Boot application.
+In this post, I covered basic Firebase Cloud Messaging integration with the Spring Boot application.
 If you’re looking for server-side push notification implementation I think this is the way to go.

 As I mentioned before, the fully working example is available on GitHub.
 If you’re looking for a basic client-side mobile application please take a look at my previous Ionic push notifications app post.

-Please note that the provided example was tested with Android application.
+Please note that the provided example was tested with an Android application.
 Although I provided some basic Apple Push Notification Service (APNS) configuration you have to deal with potential issues when developing an iOS application.
 If you managed to do it please let me know.